Alexandre447/Projeto-joaoteste2/README.md

 and then
 docker compose up

-after that open docker desktop and open the URL [http://localhost:5173/](http://localhost:5173/)
+after that open docker desktop run the container open the URL:
+[http://localhost:5173/](http://localhost:5173/)